 I might not completely understand that, but I accept it.
 However, if you do wish you had the desire to travel, then wait for that spark to get ignited.
 Your time will surely come soon enough to do all the ‘crazy’ stuff.

 This excuse is maybe the one that gets me feeling the most uneasy when I hear it.
 All we have is now, this moment.
 Even if right now is not the ideal time, you can start planning ahead or make that future booking so you get the ball rolling.
 You’ll have time to adjust to the thought and to grow into this whole traveling idea.
 That way you are getting yourself some extra time.

 But what I really can’t understand are words like: ‘I am too young / too old / too ___ (insert your choice of silly excuse)’.
 For me, that’s the biggest BS and I don’t really have anything else to say but: ‘Snap out of it.’

 True, traveling is often associated with a slight anxiety.
 It happens to everyone.
 Traveling does put you out of your comfort zone a bit, so it’s even easier to find those reasons and excuses for not traveling at all.

 If planning every single detail of your trip is something that puts your mind at ease and gives you a sense of control, then certainly do it.
-I guarantee that once the traveling starts to happen, you’ll find yourself relaxed as, enjoying the new landscapes, cities, places, people, and culture.
-I always give myself 1-2 days, and that’s all anyone usually needs to really start enjoying.
-Don’t let the fear stop you on your journey because you are capable of so much more than you think.
+I guarantee that once the traveling starts to happen, you’ll find yourself relaxed as.
+You’ll be able to enjoy the new landscapes, cities, places, people and cultures.
+I always give myself 1-2 days, and that’s all anyone usually needs to really start enjoying the unknown environment.
+Don’t let the fear stop you on your journey, because you are capable of so much more than you think.